The Doctronic hack: a wake-up call for pharmacy’s full practice future

 Do we want primary care managed by a vulnerable algorithm or by the unhackable clinical professional behind the pharmacy counter?

-I’ve been tracking the headlines about the Doctronic AI hack in Utah, and frankly, it’s the kind of "I told you so" moment that should make every healthcare regulator in the country pause.
+I’ve been tracking the headlines about the Doctronic AI hack in Utah, and frankly, it’s the kind of "I told you so" moment that should make every pharmacist in the country pause.

 If you haven’t seen the report from Mindgard—the "Red Team" that pressure-tested the system—it’s eye-opening.
 They managed to get Doctronic’s AI bot to bypass its safety protocols completely.
 The irony is thick: while we are told these bots could be the future of "primary care access," the Mindgard team got the bot to provide instructions for cooking methamphetamine when it was supposed to be handling a limited set of prescription refills.